 After its exit from the EU, Britain is also trying to work on guidelines for the use of AI in education by consulting educators and says it will release the results later this year.

 Singapore, a leader in efforts to train teachers on how to use the technology, is among the nearly 70 countries that have developed or planned strategies on AI.

-“In terms of universities, as a professor, rather than fighting it, you need to leverage AI, experience it, develop a good framework, guidelines and a responsible AI system, and then work with students to find a mechanism that works for you,” said Kirsten Rulf, a partner at Boston Consulting Group who helped draft the EU’s regulations on AI in her previous role.
+“In terms of universities, as a professor, rather than fighting it, you need to leverage AI, experience it, develop a good framework, guidelines and a responsible AI system, and then work with students to find a mechanism that works for you,” said Kirsten Rulf, a partner at Boston Consulting Group.

 “I think we are the last generation that has lived in a world without GenAI.”

 To hear about how educators are tackling the advance of AI in the classroom, click here for the Reuters World News daily podcast.

 (This story has been corrected to clarify that Rulf’s previous role was at the German Chancellery in paragraph 27)